13 Dreamiest Valentine’s Day Adventures for Couples

 Courtesy Mashpi Lodge

 It can take hours to get to the 24-room Mashpi Lodge, but it’s worth it.
 Perched high in the cloud forest, guests will wake up each morning to a serenade of chirping cicadas, chattering monkeys, and chirruping birds.
 You will then venture out with expert local naturalist guides to explore the rainforest during the day and at night if you choose.
 For daring couples, the property’s unique tandem Sky Bike lets you explore the canopy, dangling in total safety from a 656-foot cable stretched between two points of the forest.
-These are the 20 secrets hotel clerks don’t want you to know.
+While you’re celebrating, try out some of these unique Valentine’s Day traditions from around the world.

 Watch the Northern Lights in Alberta, Canada